SharePoint/sp-dev-docs/docs/sp-add-ins/create-provider-hosted-sharepoint-add-ins-to-access-sap-data-by-using-the-sap-ga.md

 ### Register your web application with Azure AD

-1. Login into the  [Azure Management portal](https://manage.windowsazure.com) with your Azure administrator account.
+1. Sign in to the  [Azure Management portal](https://manage.windowsazure.com) with your Azure administrator account.

+    > [!NOTE]
-     **Note**  For security purposes, we recommend against using an administrator account when developing add-ins.
+    > For security purposes, we recommend against using an administrator account when developing add-ins.

 2. Choose  **Active Directory** on the left side.